 Vilsack vetoed one version of the bill, then signed the rewritten bill that came to his desk.
 Disappointed liberals were assured that Vilsack had made the smart play by taking the issue off the table for the November election.
 Besides, the new bill contained all kinds of exceptions, so it would be little more than a symbolic measure.

-Well, this week a judge in Polk County “ordered Iowa Secretary of State Michael Mauro to stop using languages other than English in the state’s official voter registration forms”, the Des Moines Register reported.
-(If you want to read the ruling, click the link to find a PDF version.)
+Well, this week a judge in Polk County "ordered Iowa Secretary of State Michael Mauro to stop using languages other than English in the state's official voter registration forms", the Des Moines Register's William Petroski reported.
+(If you want to read the ruling, click here.)

 In 2006 King, by then a U.S. Representative in Iowa's fifth district, complained that then-Secretary of State Chet Culver had put voting information in Spanish, Laotian, Bosnian and Vietnamese as well as English on the secretary of state's website.